 Many of our favorite books at Milkweed Editions have the power to garner the attention of avid readers, earth lovers, scientists, and policy-makers alike.
-Braiding Sweetgrass, the NYT bestselling collection of essays written by Indigenous eco-biologist-turned-author Robin Wall Kimmerer, is a proud example.
+Braiding Sweetgrass, the New York Times bestselling collection of essays written by Indigenous eco-biologist-turned-author Robin Wall Kimmerer, is a proud example.
 Just five years after its publication, Kimmerer was called to the world stage to share her indisputable, ancestral truth on the costs of environmental degradation, and the importance of gratitude and mutual flourishing.
-In her now-famous U.N. address, Kimmerer boldly illuminates the path forward in the Age of the Sixth Extinction, calling on humans to be more than consumers, to give gifts of our own to the Earth, and to claim “Justice not only for ourselves, but for all of Creation.”
+In her now-famous U.N. address, Kimmerer boldly illuminates the path forward in “the Age of the Sixth Extinction,” calling on humans to be more than consumers, to give gifts of our own to the Earth, and to claim “Justice not only for ourselves, but for all of Creation.”

 From the page to the stage